List of Monster Musume characters: Miia's Friends

-All three girls wear the same D-shaped hair ornament as Miia; however, this ornament may be a standard everyday piece of lamia jewelry, as other Lamias in Miia's home village also wear it.
+All three girls wear the same D-shaped hair ornament as Miia; however, this ornament may be a standard everyday piece of lamia jewelry, as other Lamiais in Miia's home village also wear it.

 In Chapter 67, they join a tour group visiting the Sno-Ball Hot Springs Inn (where Kimihito and the girls are temporarily working to help out Yukio) and fall for three human males.

+Centorea's Centaur Girl

+These are six female centaurs, each representing a subspecies of the centaur race.
+Everyone of them has interacted with Centorea during their debut.